 - What are their office hours?
 What is the dentist’s office policy on missed appointments?
 Check out added information about us here or make an appointment online.

 - Does the dentist take part in your dental health plan?
 What are the financial options for braces for kids?
 What about braces for teens?
 Read more about financial options.

 We want to make your first visit to the orthodontist as easy as possible.
-At Sky Ortho, we try to make a visit to Dr. Larson’s office feel as close to home as possible.
+At Sky Ortho, we try to make a visit to our office feel as close to home as possible.
 You are welcome to stop by for a visit and meet the Sky Ortho team!